licg9999/review-of-state-management-in-react/05-summary-and-prospect/README.md

 ) => TStates;
 ```

 Further more, every rest part involved in state management is supposed to be designed for low cost, too.
-For representing a state, the simplest form would be a config that identifies the state and provides the default value along with the type.
-Then, a Plain Old JavaScript Object(POJO) is good enough.
+For representing a state, the simplest form would be a state config that identifies the state and provides the default state along with the state type.
+Then, a Plain Old JavaScript Object(POJO) can do the job well.
 To distinguish state configs from the states they represent, I can put the prefix `$` to names of these POJOs of state configs.
-For representing a derived datum, the simplest form would be the calculation process itself.
-Then, a pure function of a getter on one or more states is good enough.
-And, a data deriving getter can be ordinarily called in reducers or other data deriving getters, too.
-They would be depicted as follows:
+For representing a derived datum, the simplest form would be the calculation procedure itself.
+Then, a pure function of a getter on one or more states can work.
+They can be depicted as follows:

 ```ts
 // The config of the 'stateA'